damoder-3536/ct-bootcamp-project/cloud-native/README.md

 Any cloud native application starts with containerizing the application.
 Lets create a docker image for the given dotnet application using the Dockerfile in the accelererator.

-Clone the repo - `git clone https://github.com/NeudesicIndia/app-mod-accelerators`
+Clone the repo - `git clone https://github.com/cloud-transformation/ct-bootcamp-project.git`

-Use the branch - `cn/release-v0.2.0`
+Use the branch - `main`

 In the directory `cloud-native/src/dotnet/webapi.dotnet` you can find the multi-stage Dockerfile, which we are using to create the image.